 Team Logistics

 Participants will fly into and depart from Puerto Montt, Chile.
-Participants can decide whether to fly home on the scheduled date or remain in Chile to travel on your own.
+Participants can decide whether to fly home on the scheduled date or remain in Chile to travel on their own.

 Accommodations